Continuous generation of confined bubbles: viscous effect on the gravito-capillary pinch off

-This relation is convincing confirmed by a clear collapse of data shown in Fig. \ref{Fig3} (c) without any fitting parameters, although the agreement is not perfect: The slope of the straight line in (c) obtained by numerical fitting is $1.21\pm0.04$, which is slightly larger than the expected value, unity.
-As discussed in Fig. \ref{Fig5} below, the theory of LLD fails to show a collapse of the data, which supports our present argument based on Derjaguin's law.
+This relation is convincingly confirmed by a clear collapse of data shown in Fig. \ref{Fig3} (c) without any fitting parameters, although the agreement is not perfect.
+The slope ($\alpha$) of the straight line in (c) obtained by numerical fitting is $\alpha=1.21\pm0.04$, which is slightly larger than the expected value of $\alpha=1$.

+Strictly speaking, the bubble and air pocket are both covered with lubricating films (of thickness $h$) of the viscous fluid, which implies that there is no direct contact of air with the surface of the cell plates.
+However, we expect this thickness is very thin and for simplicity we assumed $D\gg h$, in the above and the ensuing discussion (a quantitative justification is also possible, as given below).

-Figure \ref{Fig4} explains the relation between $R$ as a function of $H$ with the illustration in (a) summarizing a surprising physical picture: buoyancy opposed not only capillarity but also viscosity determines the condition of pinch-off, different from Tate's law.
-If we consider a natural form of viscous stress $\eta V/D$ acting on the circumference of the disk-shaped bubble whose area scales as $RD$ (with the assumption $D\gg h$), we obtain a force balance
+Figure \ref{Fig4} explains the relation between $R$ as a function of $H$ with the illustration in (a) summarizing a surprising physical picture: buoyancy opposed not only by capillarity but also by viscosity determines the condition of pinch-off, different from Tate's law.
+If we consider a natural form of viscous stress $\eta V/D$ acting on the circumference of the disk-shaped bubble whose area scales as $RD$, we obtain a force balance

-with dimensionless coefficients $\alpha_{0}$ and $\beta_{0}$.
-To remove $V$ from this equation, we use an equation for the bubble velocity $R\simeq VT$ and Eq. (\ref{eq2}) for $T$, we arrive at the following relation based on the unexpected pinch-off condition:
+with dimensionless coefficients $\alpha$ and $\beta$.
+To remove $V$ from this equation, we use an equation for the bubble velocity $R\simeq VT$ and Eq. (\ref{eq2}) for $T$, we arrive at the following relation based on the unexpected pinch-off condition with the capillary length $\kappa^{-1} =\sqrt{\gamma/(\rho g)}$:

 This equation reveals that the dimensionless quantity $R/\kappa^{-1}$ should be a function of a dimensionless quantity $HD/(\kappa^{-2}\tan\theta)$, which is convincingly confirmed in Fig. \ref{Fig4} (b) without any fitting parameters.
 We further use Eq. (\ref{eq4}) to fit the data to obtain $\alpha=0.665\pm0.04$ and $\beta=0.411\pm0.02$ by taking averages of numerical fitting for each parameter.
 An excellent agreement between this result of fitting and the data is shown in Fig. \ref{Fig4} (c).